srImathE satakOpAya nama:

 See nanjIyar‘s introduction.

-Eighth pAsuram – Retracting from the darkness, parAnkusa nAyaki walked here and there and reached a saltworks which too is dark and walked in to it.
-Seeing it overflowing like those who cross the boundaries and send messages to their lovers, she asks “Oh poor thing! did you get captivated in krishNa’s act of killing sakatAsura?”.
+Eighth pAsuram – Retracting from the darkness, parAnkusa nAyaki walked aimlessly and reached a salt-pan, which too is dark and walked in to it.
+Seeing it overflowing like those who cross the boundaries and send messages to their beloved, she asks “Oh poor thing!
+Did you get captivated in krishNa’s act of killing sakatAsura?”.

 iruLin thiNi vaNNam mA nIrk kazhiyE! pOy

 uruLum sagadam udhaiththa perumAnAr